 Hi!
 Thanks for coming here to check out my blog.

 I’m an ordinary sort of fellow.
-My main claim to fame is that I’ve reached the age of 77 and am still happy.
+My main claim to fame is that I’m 81 and still happy.

 That is chiefly because I have been a committed Christian since the age of twelve and have enjoyed God’s presence and blessing in countless ways ever since.
 So most of my blog posts have a Christian slant, as you’ll see.